Channing Tatum: 2000s

+2010s

+In 2012, Tatum hosted Saturday Night Live and appeared in four films.
+He co-starred in Steven Soderbergh's action-thriller Haywire, The Vow with Rachel McAdams, and 21 Jump Street (film adaptation of TV series of the same name) with Jonah Hill.

-Tatum also starred in Magic Mike, a film based on his eight-month experience as a male stripper in Florida.
+Tatum also starred in Magic Mike, a film based on his eight-month experience as a stripper in Florida.
 The film was directed by Soderbergh, was co-produced by Tatum and Soderbergh, and starred Tatum as Mike.
 He is a featured performer at a Tampa, Florida, male strip club who takes a younger dancer (Alex Pettyfer) under his wing to show him how to hustle "on and off stage".
 The film's cast also included Matt Bomer, Joe Manganiello, and Matthew McConaughey.

-In November 2012, Tatum was named People magazine's annual Sexiest Man Alive.

-2013–present

 Tatum appeared in Steven Soderbergh's Side Effects, with Rooney Mara and Jude Law.

-He reprised his role as Conrad S. Hauser/Duke in G.I.
+He reprised his role as Conrad S. Hauser / Duke in G.I.
 Joe: Retaliation, the sequel to 2009's G.I.
 Joe: The Rise of Cobra, in an ensemble cast that included Dwayne Johnson and Bruce Willis.
-Originally scheduled for release on June 29, 2012, the film was pushed back to March 2013, in order to convert it to 3D and to add more scenes for his character, who was killed at the beginning of the movie.
+Originally scheduled for release on June 29, 2012, the film was pushed back to March 2013 to convert it to 3D and to add more scenes for his character, who was killed at the beginning of the film.
 Tatum later said he had not wanted to appear in the sequel and was happy his character had been killed off.
-Also in 2013, he appeared in another action movie, White House Down.
+Also in 2013, he appeared in another action film, White House Down.

 Tatum reprised his role from 21 Jump Street in its sequel, 22 Jump Street, which was released on June 13, 2014.
 Also in 2014, he co-starred with Steve Carell in Foxcatcher, the story of John du Pont, who had schizophrenia and killed Olympic wrestler Dave Schultz, the brother of the character played by Tatum, who also had won Olympic gold.
+In 2015, Tatum starred in Magic Mike XXL, reprising his 2012 role.

+2020s

 Tatum was set to star as X-Men character Remy LeBeau / Gambit in a solo film, set within the X-Men film universe, which he would have produced, but the film was cancelled in May 2019 after languishing in development hell since 2014.
-Tatum made his directing debut on Dog, a road-trip comedy tracking a former Army Ranger and his dog that he starred in and co-helmed with regular collaborator Reid Carolin.
+Tatum eventually appeared as Gambit in the Marvel Cinematic Universe film Deadpool & Wolverine (2024).
+He is set to reprise this role in Avengers: Doomsday (2026).
+In 2022, Tatum made his directing debut on Dog, a road-trip comedy tracking a former Army Ranger and his dog that he starred in and co-helmed with regular collaborator Reid Carolin.
+The same year, he starred opposite Sandra Bullock in the Paramount Pictures romantic action adventure film The Lost City.